Guest Expert Article Submission Guidelines

 - Prominent placement of all articles on the CRM Marketplace.com home page

 - Prominent placement in the CRM Marketplace.com email newsletter

 - Article exposure through multiple social media channels

-Guest expert articles should address a significant trend or issue of interest to CRM Marketplace.com readers, and should provide information that our readers will find useful/actionable.
-Articles should offer a thoughtful — even provocative — take on the chosen theme, and can combine opinion with fact-based observation and information.
+Guest expert articles should address a significant trend or issue of interest to CRM Marketplace.com readers, and should provide practical, actionable information that our readers will find useful.
+Articles should offer a thoughtful — even provocative — take on the chosen theme and can combine opinion with fact-based observation and information.
 Possible angles include:

 - Discuss the significance of a hot topic, trend, or development within the industry — one that is generating a lot of excitement, concern, and/or confusion.

 - Point to an emerging topic or issue that hasn’t yet garnered much attention or had much impact.
 Make a case for why readers should pay early attention to it and possibly start preparing for its eventual impact.